intel-lab-lkp/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	long mbind(void *start, unsigned long len, int mode, const unsigned long *nmask, unsigned long maxnode, unsigned flags);
+	long mbind2(void* start, unsigned long len, struct mpol_args args, size_t size, unsigned long flags);

 mbind() installs the policy specified by (mode, nmask, maxnodes) as a VMA policy for the range of the calling task's address space specified by the 'start' and 'len' arguments.
 Additional actions may be requested via the 'flags' argument.

+mbind2() is an extended version of mbind() capable of setting extended mempolicy features.
+For example, one can set the home node for the memory policy without an additional call to set_mempolicy_home_node().

 See the mbind(2) man page for more details.